 The Company's Subsidiaries enter into significant transactions with each other and third parties which may not be denominated in the respective Subsidiaries' functional currencies.
 The Company seeks to reduce its exposure to fluctuations in foreign exchange rates through the use of foreign currency exchange contracts and through certain intercompany loans of foreign currency.
 The Company does not use such derivative financial instruments for trading or speculative purposes.
-The Company regularly monitors its foreign currency risks and periodically takes necessarily assumed to reduce the impact of foreign exchange fluctuations on the Company's operating results.
+The Company regularly monitors its foreign currency risks and periodically takes measures to reduce the impact of foreign exchange fluctuations on the Company's operating results.
 Gains and losses on certain intercompany loans of foreign currency are recorded as other income and expense in the consolidated statements of income.

-At December 31, 2000 and December 31, 2001, the Company held forward contracts designated as foreign currency cash flow hedges with notional amounts totaling approximately \$28.9 million and \$55.0 million, respectively and approximately \$86.5 million at March 31, 2002 (unaudited), to hedge foreign currency intercompany items.
+At December 31, 2000 and December 31, 2001, the Company held forward contracts designated as foreign currency cash flow hedges with notional amounts totaling approximately \$28.9 million and \$55.0 million, respectively and approximately \$66.5 million at March 31, 2002 (unaudited), to hedge foreign currency intercompany items.
 All such contracts were denominated in Japanese yen.
-As of January 1, 2001, the Company adopted \$FAS 133.
-The adoption of \$FAS 133 did not have a significant impact on the Company's Consolidated Financial Statements.
+As of January 1, 2001, the Company adopted SFAS 133.
+The adoption of SFAS 133 did not have a significant impact on the Company's Consolidated Financial Statements.
 The net gains on foreign currency cash flow hedges recorded in current earnings were \$7.6 million (unaudited) and \$2.3 million (unaudited) for the three months ended March 31, 2001 and 2002, respectively.
-Prior to the adoption of \$FAS 133, the Company held foreign currency forward contracts which were marked to market and recorded net gains in other income of \$4.5 million for the year ended December 31, 2001 and recorded net losses in other income of \$0.3 million for the year ended December 31, 2001 have maturities from January 2002 through September 2002 and accordingly, all unrealized gains on foreign currency cash flow hedges included in other comprehensive income at December 31, 2001 will be recognized in current earnings over the next twelve-month period.
-Those contracts held at March 31, 2002 and accordingly, all unrealized gains on foreign currency cash flow hedges included in other comprehensive income at March 31, 2002 will be recognized in current earnings over the next twelve-month period (unaudited).
+Prior to the adoption of SFAS 133, the Company held foreign currency forward contracts which were marked to market and recorded net gains in other income of \$4.5 million for the year ended December 31, 2001 have maturities from January 2002 through September 2002 and accordingly, all unrealized gains on foreign currency cash flow hedges included in other comprehensive income at December 31, 2001 will be recognized in current earnings over the next twelve-month period.
+Those contracts held at March 31, 2002 have maturities through April 2003 and accordingly, all unrealized gains on foreign currency cash flow hedges included in other comprehensive income at March 31, 2002 will be recognized in current earnings over the next twelve-month period (unaudited).